bM7tcHF88GBxDni/react-three-fiber-cannon-drei-004/README.md

 # ThreeJS with React
 ## React Three Fiber, Drei, Cannon

-This project is currently a testing ground features to be used for my personal/portfolio website:
+This project is currently a testing ground for features to be used for my personal/portfolio website:

 - Animating meshes with useFrame
   - Using Events such as onClick and onPointerOver for interactivity